jrandj/redhat/README.md

         lvdisplay # or lvs, to view details
         ```

-    * Format the LV as XFS and mount it persistantly at `/mnt/lvol`:
+    * Format the LV as XFS and mount it persistently at `/mnt/lvol`:
         ```shell
         fdisk -l # get path for lv
         mkfs.xfs /dev/mapper/RHCSA-pinehead